emx34/doofus/README.md

 _________________________________________________________________________________________________________________________________________________________________________________

-**(4) DOOFUS GB-IMAGE-FILES(*_3f2.dat) to TGA Photoshop CONVERTER --- GB2tga.exe v1.0**
+**(4) DOOFUS GB-IMAGE-FILES(*_3f2.dat) to TGA Photoshop CONVERTER --- GB2tga.exe v1.1**

 ■  **GB2tga.exe** v1.0 working version tested with one direction GB-Image to TGA(TARGA)PHOTOSHOP.
-This tool can also convert TGA image file to GB-image BACK (!?)
+This tool can also convert TGA image file to GB-image BACK (v2.0)
-   **HOWEVER (!)
-The reversal process doesn't work properly in this test version (1.0) yet.** Doofus image files are NOT plain image files; they contain assembler graphical code snippets in the header, and therefore, translating them from TGA to GB-image to a fully working format is a really difficult and laborious task.
+   Doofus image files are NOT plain image files; they contain assembler graphical code snippets in the header, and therefore, translating them from TGA to GB-image to a fully working format is a really difficult and laborious task.
-   Reverse Operation TGA to GB(game-image) NOT working with version 1.0.. only one way.
+   Reverse Operation TGA to GB(game-image) NOT working with version 1.1.. only one way.
-   Version 1.0 only converts graphics, and the graphics header must have embedded VGA x86 assembler code.
-   This process/feature is not yet present in this code; when Doofus Game calls and loads the graphics, the game freezes on a black screen and crashes because there is no code to process and display those graphics within the game.
-   This is a normal situation; the process is incomplete, and the game breaks!..

 ~ usage:

 GB2tga.exe 0004_3f2.dat